Houston Jewelry Puts Ethics Ahead of Quick Profit

 - Harris County DBA Registrations: For decades, we have registered multiple DBA (Doing Business As) filings with Harris County to deter unauthorized use of our name locally.
 These records are public and verifiable

-- Texas Secretary of State Registration: Since Texas House Bill 3609 took effect in 2019, we have maintained registration with the Texas Secretary of State in addition to our federal trademark protections—a multi-layered legal approach to ensure brand integrity across the state
+- Texas Secretary of State Registration: Since Texas House Bill 3609 took effect in 2019, we have maintained registration with the Texas Secretary of State in addition to our federal trademark protections.
+This multi-layered approach helps ensure brand integrity across the state

 - History: Our complete 160-year legacy—including former operating names (Houston Wholesale Jewelers, Houston Jewelry & Distributing Company, and since 1993 Houston Jewelry & Fine Gifts)—is thoroughly documented in our history section